cryptobern/thetacrypt/test/schemes.md

 <br>

 # Key Generation
-The following method generates public/private keys that can be used for all presented schemes.
+The following method generates a public and *n* private keys with a threshold of *k* using Shamir's secret sharing.
+Those keys can be used for all presented schemes.

 **`generate_keys(k, n)`**<br>
 `x = random(2, q-1)` <br>